ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * DonutStopGaming

 ## Credits
+* dreamsyntax for starting this project/everything
 * DonutStopGaming for major contributions to chunks, P3/AI partner mapping, CoasterFix, GravitySwitchers, PlayerPointer, structs analysis, and numerous other address discoveries
-* LimblessVector for his work on identifying objects, work on the initial memory list, SinglePlayer Widescreen Hack, Stray Pixel under HP Bars fix,
+* LimblessVector for his work on identifying objects, work on the initial memory list, SinglePlayer Widescreen Hack, Stray Pixel under HP Bars fix
 * TheHatedGravity for red/yellow TrueBlackShadow textures, v1.2+ MenuUI, v2.0 Banner, and a ton of testing
 * Original Shadow vector used in banner by nibroc_rock (modified)
 * Muzzarino for some symbol findings